rolang/anymind-btc-billionaire/README.md

 ### Used technologies
  - [Akka](https://akka.io/docs) for streaming and communication with Kafka which includes GRPC for serialization of events
  - [Tapir](https://tapir.softwaremill.com) for description and documentation of the HTTP API
- - [ZIO](https://zio.dev) for a typ-safe, composable functional interface with good testability support
+ - [ZIO](https://zio.dev) for a type-safe, composable functional interface with good testability support
  - [HTTP4s](https://http4s.org) for the underlying HTTP API implementation described with tapir
  - [Circe](https://circe.github.io/circe) for json serialization
  - [Skunk](https://tpolecat.github.io/skunk) for non-blocking, JDBC free access to Postgres with a functional interface